Content Marketing

 Notion offers a fairly generous free plan.
 The free plan includes essential features such as pages, basic databases, file uploads, and simple note-taking.
 For single users, this is usually sufficient to replace the need for a combination of Google Docs and other note-taking tools.

-Paid plans are introduced to teams when they require extra collaboration features, additional AI features, and advanced features for admin and security.
+Paid plans are introduced to teams when they require extra collaboration, additional AI, and advanced admin and security features.
 That is also the moment when they start using Notion Mail, Notion Calendar, and deep Google Drive integration more extensively.

 Which Is Cheaper for Whom?

-As far as individuals are concerned, Obsidian presents the least expensive option: a free application, storage on the device, and optional additions.
+As far as individuals are concerned, Obsidian offers the least expensive option: a free application, device storage, and optional add-ons.

-On the other hand, a team consisting of two or more employees who require tools for task management, project management, and knowledge management under one login will find that Notion is more economical since, instead of connecting two tools plus extra services, you simply purchase one collaborative workspace.
+On the other hand, a team of two or more employees who require tools for task management, project management, and knowledge management under a single login will find that Notion is more economical, since instead of connecting two tools plus extra services, you simply purchase one collaborative workspace.

 Real-World Use Cases & Recommended Setups